VILLA DEL PRINCIPE

 Maria Polissena Landi

-Maria Polissena Landi (1608-1679) married Giovanni Andrea II Doria in 1627, bringing as her dowry the fiefs of Bardi and Compiano.
-Widowed at a young age, she managed and administered the family property, as well as providing for the education of her son, who became prince with the name Andrea III.
+Maria Polissena Landi (1608-1679) married Giovanni Andrea II in 1627, bringing the fiefs of Bardi and Compiano as her dowry.
+Widowed at a young age, she managed the family assets and tutelage of her son who became Prince as Andrea III.

 Andrea III Doria Landi

-Andrea III Doria Landi (1628-1654), was raised by his mother Maria Polissena Landi, who ruled the family until her son came of age.
-In 1652 Andrea married Violante Lomellini, daughter of Nicolò, Senator of the Republic and niece of Giacomo, Doge in 1625, and the only heir of this influential family branch.
-Andrea died prematurely, leaving in his will the guardianship of his son Giovanni Andrea III, born in 1653, and the regency of the family line to his wife Violante.
+Andrea III Doria Landi (1628-1654), who lost his father at a young age, was raised by his mother Maria Polissena Landi, who headed the family until her son came of age.
+In 1652, Andrea married Violante Lomellini, daughter of Nicolò, Senator of the Republic and grandson of Giacomo, Doge in 1625, and sole heir of this influential family.
+Andrea died prematurely, and his will assigned that his wife Violante should be in charge of the family assets and the education of his son Giovanni Andrea III, born in 1653.

 Violante Lomellini (1632-1708) married Andrea III Doria Landi in 1652.
-She was widowed at the age of 21 and, according to her husband’s will, had to manage the family estate and look after her son, the future Prince Giovanni Andrea III.
-Due to a violent epidemic of plague that struck Genoa and Liguria, Violante and her son retired to Loano, where she was buried in the Church of Carmel after her death in 1708.
+Widowed at the age of twenty-one, she respected her husband’s will and managed the family assets and tutelage of her son, the future Prince Giovanni Andrea III.
+When plague broke out in Genoa and Liguria, Violante and her son fled to Loano and when she died in 1708, she was buried there in the Carmelite church.

 Giovanni Andrea III Doria Landi

-Giovanni Andrea III Doria Landi (1653-1737), son of Andrea III and Violante Lomellini, inherited the Doria family when he was eighteen years old.
-In 1671 he married the young Roman noblewoman Anna Pamphilj, niece of Pope Innocent X. The wedding, on the occasion of which Villa del Principe was enriched with new works of art, guaranteed the Dorias the inheritance of the Pamphillian heritage: about a century after the marriage between Giovanni Andrea and Anna, with the extinction of the Roman line of the Pamphilj family, the princes of Melfi transferred their residence to the Urbe and added the Roman surname to their own.
+Giovanni Andrea III Doria Landi (1653-1737), son of Andrea III and Violante Lomellini, inherited the Doria family assets at the age of eighteen.
+Giovanni Andrea III undertook to maintain his privileged status with the Spanish government while giving lustre to his family name.
+His marriage to the young Roman noblewoman Anna Pamphilj, niece of Pope Innocent X was an undisputed success.
+The wedding, for which the Palazzo di Fassolo was redecorated with new tapestries, silver, statues and paintings, merged the assets of the Pamphilj and Doria families: about a century after the marriage of Giovanni Andrea and Anna, with the extinction of the Roman line of the Pamphilj family, the princes of Melfi transferred their residence to Rome and added the Roman family name to theirs.

 Giovanni Andrea IV Doria Landi

-Giovanni Andrea IV Doria Landi (1704-1764) married Eleonora Carafa, heir to a Neapolitan family of ancient nobility, after having been united in first marriage with the blood relative Teresa Doria Del Carretto.
-Following the death of the last Pamphilj prince (1761), Giovanni Andrea IV received the inheritance of the Roman lineage as heir of Anna Pamphilj and in 1761 moved to Rome.
+Giovanni Andrea IV Doria Landi (1704-1764) married Eleonora Carafa, heiress of an ancient noble Neapolitan family; he had first been married to his cousin, Teresa Doria Del Carretto.
+Following the death of the last Pamphilj prince (1761), Giovanni Andrea IV inherited the titles of the Roman dynasty as sole heir of Anna Pamphilj, and in 1761 he moved to Rome.

-Giorgio Doria (1708-1759) was appointed cardinal in 1743 and was later appointed legate of Bologna.
-In 1754 he returned to Rome, where he continued his activities until the conclave that appointed Pope Clement XIII.
+Giorgio Doria (1708-1759) became cardinal in 1743 and was later appointed Papal Legate to Bologna.
+In 1754, he returned to Rome where he continued his activities until the conclave that elected Pope Clement XIII.

 Antonio Maria Doria Pamphilj Landi

-Antonio Maria Doria Pamphilj Landi (1749-1821) was elected cardinal in 1785, together with his brother Joseph.
-During his career he revealed his pro-French positions that led him to support Napoleon.
+Antonio Maria Doria Pamphilj Landi (1749-1821) was elected Cardinal in 1785, together with his brother Giuseppe.
+During his career he revealed his pro-French tendencies and strongly supported Napoleon.

 Giuseppe Doria Landi

-Giuseppe Doria Landi (1751-1816), after receiving the purple cardinalate together with his brother Antonio in 1785, received the position of Secretary of State, thanks to which he was involved in the definition of the peace agreement between the Papal State and France.
-This was the occasion for the cardinal to express his pro-French positions, which were consolidated by his confidence in Napoleon.
-Following the fall of Napoleon and as a result of the enmity that his French sympathies had earned him in the Roman Curia, Joseph was forced to resign.
+After becoming cardinal together with his brother Antonio in 1785, Giuseppe Doria Landi (1751-1816) became Secretary of State, and was thus involved in the peace agreement between the Papal State and France.
+This was an opportunity for the Cardinal to express his pro-French stance strengthened by his loyalty to Napoleon.
+However, with the defeat of Napoleon and because of the enmities his French sympathies had caused him in the Roman curia, Giuseppe Doria Landi was forced to resign.

 Andrea IV Doria Pamphilj Landi

-Andrea IV Doria Pamphilj Landi (1747-1820), baptised in Genoa as Giorgio, moved to Rome with his family in 1761.
-He distinguished himself for his passion in musical studies, poetry and literature.
-He initiated a renovation of the Pamphilian Palace, which was refurbished by some of the most important architects of the time.
-Andrea married Leopoldina di Savoia Carignano, daughter of Prince Luigi Vittorio, with whom he lived in the Roman palace, which became the scene of sumptuous receptions.
-On the death of Andrea IV in 1820, his estate passed to his second son Luigi, who took the name Giovanni Andrea V.
+Andrea IV Doria Pamphilj Landi (1747-1820), born in Genoa and christened Giorgio, moved to Rome with his family in 1761, after having inherited the Pamphilj assets.
+Andrea distinguished himself for his studies especially in music, poetry and literature which were of great use in the renovation of Palazzo Pamphilj, for which he hired some of the most important architects of the time.
+After careful negotiations, Andrea married Leopoldina of Savoy Carignano, daughter of Prince Luigi Vittorio, and they lived in the palace on the Via del Corso in Rome which became the venue for many splendid events.
+When Andrea IV died in 1820, his inheritance passed to his second son Luigi who took the name Giovanni Andrea V.